 Visit the Oracle at Delphi

 Our guide will show you around the archaeological site and the accompanying Museum.
-They will explain about some of the myths and legends attached to the area, as well as the importance of the archaeological remains.
+They will explain some of the myths and legends attached to the area, as well as the importance of the archaeological remains.
 These include a stadium, several temples, and other ruins.
-As you will find throughout this family mythology tour of Greece, there will be plenty of interactivity, role playing and other games during the day!
+As you will find throughout this family mythology tour of Greece, there will be plenty of interactivity, and role-playing during the day!

 After enjoying your time at Delphi, and soaking up some of the most peaceful views in Greece, it will be time to begin the drive back to your hotel in Athens.
 There will be plenty to talk about on the way though, as you will all have learned so much more about ancient Greece and its customs!